se-edu/learningresources/contents/javascript/Javascript-modules.md

 > An **IIFE (Immediately Invoked Function Expression)** is a JavaScript function that runs as soon as it is defined. <br>
 > Syntax: `(function() { statements })();`

-In example below, we will create a module called `anExampleModule` in a separate `anExampleModule.js` file, which is used by `index.js` file.
+The example below will replicate the same examples above but using module pattern.

 To include the module in `index.js`, we use the `<script>` tag in HTML to import it.